How To Get A Cat Out From Under A Car: 6 Effective Methods

 Why do cats hide under cars

-Methods to get a cat out from under a car
+Methods for how to get a cat out from under a car

 Method #1: Lure the cat with food